ADHD Coaching

 “But isn’t coaching just full of unqualified charlatans?”
 I hear you say …

-You may be surprised to know, ADHD coaching is recommended as an intervention in the first ever Australian Evidence-Based Clinical Guidelines for the treatment of ADHD (July 2022), endorsed by the Australian Psychological Society, the Royal Australia and New Zealand College of Psychiatrists, The Australian Clinical Psychology Association and the ADHD World Federation amongst many others.
+You may be surprised to know, ADHD coaching is recommended as an intervention in the first ever Australian Evidence-Based Clinical Guidelines for the treatment of ADHD (July 2022), endorsed by the Australian Psychological Society, the Royal Australia and New Zealand College of Psychiatrists, The Australian Clinical Psychology Association and the ADHD World Federation amongst others.

 A review of 22 studies of ADHD Coaching by Ahmann et al (2018) found positive outcomes for people with ADHD in supporting their executive functioning, ADHD symptoms, self-esteem, wellbeing, and quality of life.